ECC83 Telefunken 12AX7 Types

 The variations in types and many tiny details, the early outsourcing of Telefunken, a great similarity with EI ECC83 tubes and the soaring demand for these real gems open a huge space for manipulation of resourceful resellers.
 The reputation of Telefunken ECC83 as a “dream tube” opened them an easy way to earn nicely on fake rebranded tubes in a relatively short period, selling through eBay and other digital platforms.
 All this, plus the painful experience of my new friend, prompted me to write this page about the types of Telefunken’s ECC83.
 If you want to buy something that has not been produced for half a century, something that has not even been talked about until 15-20 years ago, you have to make a little effort and learn something before bidding and bu

 The facts about ECC83 and a short type classification

 Telefunken ECC83 long (17mm) smooth plates (on the left); EI ECC83K, well known among audiophiles as “short (14mm) smooth plate ECC83”, an extremely rare and surprisingly well sounding ECC83 / 12AX7 (right)

-The smooth plates are more desired by audiophiles.
-They have been made in quite more versions than ribbed plates; hence, much greater attention is paid to them.
+The smooth plates have been made in quite more versions than ribbed plates; hence, much greater attention is paid to them in this article.